QUaServer/QUaServer/README.md

 }
 ```

-Insatances must only be added using the *QUaServer* API, by using the following methods:
+Instances must only be added using the *QUaServer* API, by using the following methods:

 * `addProperty` : Adds a `QUaProperty` instance. *Properties* are the **leaves** of the Address Space tree and cannot have other children.
 They are used to charaterise what its parent represents and their value do not change often.
 For example, an *engineering unit* or a *brand name*.